JKU-ICG/AOS/AOS Groundstation/README.md

 - **[AOS for DJI app](https://github.com/JKU-ICG/AOS/tree/stable_release/AOS%20for%20DJI)**: Our DJI app to be installed on the remote controller.
 - **[AOS server](https://github.com/JKU-ICG/AOS/tree/stable_release/AOS%20for%20Drone%20Swarms)**: Server for video, telemetry, and waypoint streaming to be installed on a Windows PC.
 - **[AOS map visualization](https://github.com/JKU-ICG/AOS/tree/stable_release/AOS%20for%20Drone%20Swarms)**: Visualization module for real-time drone mapping in a webbrowser.
 - **[AOS waypoint planning](https://github.com/JKU-ICG/AOS/tree/stable_release/AOS%20for%20Drone%20Swarms)**: Module for waypoint mission planning in a webbrowser.

+## Installation
+Coming soon...

+## Usage
+Coming soon...